—Bitcoin started it all.

 In 2013, the FBI made $48 million by selling 144,000 Bitcoins it had seized from criminals using the currency.

 What is a Bitcoin wallet?

-When it comes to Bitcoin, those valuables are your keys (strings of numbers and letters), held on a piece of software you can store on your phone, the web or a computer.
+When it comes to Bitcoin, those valuables are your keys (strings of numbers and letters), held on a piece of software you can store on your phone, the web, or a computer.
 Or to be extra safe, you can write down your keys somewhere completely offline—aka "cold storage."

 Did you know?

-Bitcoin uses a lot of electricity.
+Bitcoin mining uses a lot of electricity.
 So much so that one transaction consumes nearly 4,000 times the energy used when processing a credit card transaction.